First Wap

-First Wap is a spyware developer run by executives based in Germany and Austria, and registered in Jakarta, Indonesia.
+First Wap is a surveillance technology company run by executives based in Germany and Austria, and registered in Jakarta, Indonesia.

 A mobile phone network tower, which could be used to geolocate victims of First Wap's Altamides software.

 Overview

 First Wap was founded by Josef Fuchs sometime before 1999, while he was living in Jakarta.
 WAP stands for wireless application protocol.
-The company was first founded as a bulk SMS provider, but pivoted to selling surveillance software early on.
+The company was founded as a bulk SMS provider, but pivoted to selling surveillance software early on.
 The company found Indonesia's export controls for surveillance technology to be relaxed compared to Europe or The United States.

 Advanced Location Tracking and Mobile Information and Deception System (Altamides)

-Altamides is a malware toolkit that First Wap develops, markets, and sells; it is their primary product offering.
-Investigative journalists Lighthouse Reports, discovered a dataset of 1.5 million rows on the dark web that led to the discovery of Altamides by the press.
+Altamides is a telecom-network surveillance system that First Wap develops, markets, and sells; it is their primary product offering.
+Investigative journalists at Lighthouse Reports, discovered a dataset of 1.5 million rows on the dark web that led to the discovery of Altamides by the press.